 Burp Suite Tutorial – Spidering a Website

 A web crawler is a bot program which systematically browses the pages of a website for the purpose of indexing.
 Precisely a web crawler maps the structure of a website by browsing all its inner pages.
-The crawler is also reffered to as spider or automatic indexer.
+The crawler is also reffered to as a spider or automatic indexer.

 Burpsuite has got its own spider called the burpspider.
 The burp spider is a program which crawls into all the pages of a target specified in the scope.
 Before starting the burp spider, burpsuite has to to be configured to intercept the HTTP traffic.

 Burp Suite Interface & Options